forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 authorProfileLink: ""
 ---

 Do you have a lot of data that you were collecting many years and now you consider doing some magic by applying Machine Learning?
-What are you able to achive with the data you have?
+What are you able to achieve with the data you have?

 In this post I'll summarize our experience of trying to apply Machine Learning during the [hackathon](/hackathon-availability/).